 The analysis shall:

-a. be funded by the applicant;
+be funded by the applicant;

-b. be prepared by a qualified person under the direction of Mono County;
+be prepared by a qualified person under the direction of Mono County;

-c. assess the existing traffic and circulation conditions in the general project vicinity;
+assess the existing traffic and circulation conditions in the general project vicinity;

-d. describe the traffic generation potential of the proposed project both on site and off site; and
+describe the traffic generation potential of the proposed project both on site and off site; and

-e. recommend mitigation measures to avoid or mitigate the identified impacts, both on site and off site.
+recommend mitigation measures to avoid or mitigate the identified impacts, both on site and off site.

 Mitigation measures and associated monitoring programs shall be included in the project plans and specifications and shall be made a condition of approval for the project.
 Projects having significant adverse impacts on the transportation system may be approved only if a statement of overriding considerations is made through the EIR process.